DUTIR-BioNLP/Taiyi-LLM/README.md

 To facilitate subsequent data conversion, this project drew inspiration from the [BigBio](https://github.com/bigscience-workshop/biomedical) project and, based on the type of tasks, devised a unified data format.
 For specific details about this standardized data format, please refer to the ["DUTIR-BioNLP Data Schema Documentation"](./data_file/Task_schemas_en.md), and the data has been transformed to adhere to this standardized format.

 ### Instruction-Tuning Data
-After filtering and selecting datasets based on data quality, instructional templates were designed and data was transformed according to the standardized data format.
+After filtering and selecting datasets based on data quality, instructional templates were designed based on the [PromptCBLUE](https://github.com/michael-wzhu/PromptCBLUE) Project and data was transformed according to the standardized data format.
 The summary of the instruction-tuning data is presented in the following table:

 <table >